iBridges-for-iRODS/iBridges/README.md

 {
     "last_ienv": "irods_environment.json",
     "davrods_server": "https://server.fqdn.nl",
-    "ui_tabs": [  # Activated tabs for the user beyond just the Browser and Info tabs "tabBrowser",  # default
-        "tabUpDownload",  # requires "irods_default_resource" (not demoResc!)
+    "ui_tabs": [
+        "tabUpDownload",
         "tabELNData",
-        "tabDataCompression"  # requires "irods_default_resource" (not demoResc!)
+        "tabDataBundle",
+        "tabCreateTicket"
     ],
-    "force_unknown_free_space": false  # show resources with no free space annotated }
+    "force_unknown_free_space": false
+}
 ```

-*PLEASE NOTE: the comments denoted by the hashes `#` will need to be removed as they will cause a JSON error.*
+Options:
+- `davrods_server`: for annotation of eLabJournal data
+- `ui_tabs`: configure which tabs are shown (Browser and Info tabs always are)
+  - `tabUpDownload`: a two-pane upload/download tab
+  - `tabELNData`: for the Electronic Lab Notebook, eLabJournal
+  - `tabDataBundle`: (un)bundle datasets from/to four supported formats
+  - `tabCreateTicket`: create iRODS tickets for anonymous access
+- `force_unknown_free_space`: ignore if resources' free space is unannotated

 The `force_unknown_free_space` option is *REQUIRED* to be set to `true` if your default resource does not yet have its free space annotated.
-It makes unannotated resources visible in the drop-downs allowing selection of them.
+It makes unannotated top-level resources visible in the drop-downs allowing selection of them.
 In addition, it sets the `force` flag for uploads overriding resource overflow protection.

 The logs for both GUI and CLI clients can be found in the `~/.ibridges/` directory/folder.